10 things to know about modular homes

 The second is the modular home, which usually refers to houses that are entirely built in a factory and delivered to the site in completed sections with bathrooms and kitchens in place.
-This more streamlined process is also known as volumetric construction.
-An entire house can be made out of three or four modules that are craned into place.
+With this more streamlined process, also known as volumetric construction, an entire house can be made out of three or four modules that are craned into place and slotted together.

 1. Access is everything

 No plot is impossible, but narrow lanes or restricted access can make things harder, which will add to costs.
 For hard-to-reach sites, prefab homes may be a more affordable solution.

 2. Select the right supplier

 ‘There’s a massive range in what firms are offering,’ says Wilf Meynell of architecture practice Studio Bark.
 If you are unsure which to choose, Wilf recommends consulting an architect with experience in modular building before committing.

 3. Sustainability is not guaranteed

 While most modular houses offer impressive levels of energy efficiency once built, some are made from materials sourced from abroad, giving them high embodied carbon.
 To find the most sustainable approach it’s a good idea to compare the claims of a few different manufacturers.

 4. There’s plenty of room for imagination

 Prefab homes don’t have to look like they came from a catalogue.
 While kit homes are not generally that adaptable, a modular building can be created to almost any design.
-It’s also possible to take an existing design and adapt it for off-site construction after it has planning permission for, or start from scratch.
+Most modular companies specialise in off-the-shelf designs, while others offer a more bespoke service where you can either customise a standard template, adapt a design the firm already has planning permission for, or start from scratch.

 The most important thing to be aware of is that the price quoted for the modular home by the manufacturer doesn’t cover everything.
 You still need to buy the land and there can be other costs to factor in too – not all companies include groundworks in their packages.